virtualritz/nsi/README.md

 ## Dependencies

 This crate depends on [nsi-sys](https://github.com/virtualritz/nsi-sys) which in term requires a renderer that implements the ɴsɪ API.
-Currently the only renderer that does is 3Delight.
-The being said – I hope this crate serves as inspiration for other people writing renderers, particualrly in Rust, to adopt this API for scene description.
+Currently the only renderer that does is 3Delight which, though commercial, has been and is free for personal use since over twenty years.

 Before you start, [download a 3Delight package](https://www.3delight.com/download) for your platform & install it (supported: Linux, macOS, Windows).
 This will set the `$DELIGHT` environment variable that the build script is looking for to find headers and the library to link against.

 > **_Note:_** The free version of 3Delight will render with up to 12 cores on your machine.
 For crazier projects you can use their cheap [cloud rendering service](https://www.3delight.com/signup-landing-page) that gives you access to unlimited CPU cores.
 When you register you get 1,000 cloud minutes for free which ain’t too shabby.

+The above being said – I hope this crate serves as inspiration for other people writing renderers, particualrly in Rust, to adopt this API for scene description.

 ## Building